PIYAS79/PIYAS79/README.md

 # Hello World 😍
 ### I'm S M Piyas Mahamude Alif,

 And I'm a Software Developer (MERN Core).
 I have been doing web application development since last 2 years.
 I am always interested in learning new technologies.
-I think I am a hard working person and I like errors in coding, because errors make us stronger for logic buildup!
+I think I am a hard-working person and I like errors in coding because errors make us stronger for logic buildup!

 I strongly value collaboration and teamwork, leveraging my expertise to foster continuous innovation 🔗.<br/>
 I view projects not just as tasks but as opportunities to engage with users and create impactful solutions 💡.